garrandall/popular-music-data/tracks/take-it-to-the-streets-rampage-billy-lawrence.md

 When I hear his music I can't help but get down like they do

-I'm doin what i gotta do
+I'm doin what I gotta do
 I hear Charlie
 Rampage is the boss of New York
 Yo I fill more fantasies than Mr. Rork